 Step 8- BOOM!

 You got it!
 Simple as that.
-Best part is that you can move, flip, increase, decrease your color layer as much as you want and create your own unique design.
+The best part is that you can move, flip, increase, decrease your color layer as much as you want and create your own unique design

 Thank you for reading this tutorial, and i really hope that you found some of these techniques useful.

 Keep trying new tools and new techniques and keep pushing your creative boundaries.